ssmiller25/jamstackapp/tutorial/2-static.md

 Now that a [Gitpod development environment in place](https://www.civo.com/learn/civo-development-environment-with-gitpod), let's setup the groundwork for the **M** part in JAMstack - a markdown oriented static site.
 This site will host all our user-accessible static content, as well as our dynamic frontend pieces as they are implemented.

-## Environment Setup
+## Enviornment Setup

 We will be utilizing [Hugo](https://gohugo.io/) for our static site generation.
-A large part of this tutorial will be based on [Alejandro excellent article on deploying a Hugo site](https://www.civo.com/learn/using-civo-k3s-service-to-host-your-blog-in-hugo-using-github-actions), but leveraging the Gitpod environment to make development and deployment more streamlined
+A large part of this tutorial will be based on [Alejandro's excellent article on deploying a Hugo site](https://www.civo.com/learn/using-civo-k3s-service-to-host-your-blog-in-hugo-using-github-actions), but leveraging the Gitpod environment for development and deployment.

 First, ensure your Gitpod environment is setup and has access to Civo: